 Her heart jumped as she turned around.
 “Mrs. Finn, I have a question … on the show-and-tell.”

 The students had returned that day from Christmas break and earlier Mrs. Finn requested each bring a gift — one from a family member, not Santa — to present to the class in the morning.
-For the rest of the school day, Nora went back and forth on whether she should ask to be excused.
-Was it even possible if everyone else participated?
+For the rest of the day, Nora's thoughts teetered back and forth on asking to be excused from it: Was it possible if everyone else participated?
 Probably not!
 But how can I present my gift alongside the others?
 Would Mrs. Finn consider it?
 I doubt it … but maybe.
 Back and forth it went.
-It did not help matters that it was Mrs. Finn she had to ask.
-Through the fall of her fourth-grade year, the teacher had displayed a strange talent for being unkind to students.
-Nora had not seen her smile one time.
-In the end, yeas outweighed nays and she memorized exactly what she would say.
+It did not help matters that Mrs. Finn was who she had to ask.
+Through the fall of her fourth-grade year, the teacher had displayed an unusual talent for being mean to the students.
+Not once had Nora seen her smile.
+In the end, yeas outweighed nays and she memorized exactly what to say.

 “Yes?”
 The teacher motioned her over.

-Approaching Mrs. Finn's desk, her memorized words were nowhere to be found.
+Approaching Mrs. Finn's desk, the memorized words vanished.
 Instead, she heard her steps across the gray-tiled floor, each step louder than the one before.
 Her hands trembled slightly.

 “What is it, Nora?”

 “Um … Mrs. Finn … on the show-and-tell assignment …”